Thank you to everyone who has replied! I have uploaded the resulting responses:

 I’m also not sure were’s the documentation for CC processes (when and where should I check in, meetings, other processes)

-That is true, currently this is only documented in the current forum thread - it makes sense to document it somewhere more appropriate, I have created a task about this and assigned it to myself: Document Core Contributors Sprints processes · Issue #61 · openedx/wg-coordination · GitHub @sarina Where do you think it would be best to put this documentation?
+That is true, currently this is only documented in the current forum thread - it makes sense to document it somewhere more appropriate, I have created a task about this and assigned it to myself: Document Core Contributors Sprints processes · Issue #61 · openedx/wg-governance · GitHub @sarina Where do you think it would be best to put this documentation?

 Emphasize collaboration and coordination in the questions.
 The most useful thing to come out of the check-ins so far for me was learning what Jill was working on, and trying to coordinate with her.